Shock Wave Therapy in Cochrane & Calgary

 Shortly after eating a chili pepper, the capsaicin overwhelms your nerve fibres.
 You feel like your mouth is on fire!
 But once the burning sensation subsides, the capsaicin disables your nerves and your mouth feels completely numb.

 In medical terms, this phenomenon involves something known as substance P. When you eat a chili pepper, some of your nerve fibres will release substance P. This substance creates the burning sensation.
-However, as the exposure is prolonged your nerve fibres stop releasing substance P and causing pain.
+However, your nerve fibres will stop releasing substance P and causing pain with a longer exposure.

 Shock wave therapy works in a similar way.
 (1) You’ll initially experience an aggravation of your symptoms.
 This occurs as your nerves release substance P. But after a short treatment, shock wave disables your nerves from releasing substance P. You’ll experience a complete lack of pain!